uf-mil/mil/docs/software/devtools.md

 * Finding a beautiful colorscheme!
 * Setting up extensions to make your life easier (A lot of great ones can be found at [vimawesome](https://vimawesome.com/))

 ## Tmux
-When working on our robots, you will often have the need to load up the same programs over and over.
-To make this process more convenient, we use tmux.
+Tmux is a famous terminal multiplexer that allows for more flexibility over your terminal environment.
+Specifically, the program can enable you to pause terminal environments when your terminal session closes, switch between terminals quickly, and view multiple terminal panes at once.
+If you are going to work on the live robots, you should have the program installed, as it allows multiple members to share the same terminal environment on the robot at the same time.

-Tmux is "a terminal multiplexer.
-It lets you switch easily between several programs in one terminal, detach them (they keep running in the background) and reattach them to a different terminal."
-To learn more about Tmux in general, check out the [Tmux Wiki](https://github.com/tmux/tmux/wiki).
-A quick reference sheet can be found [here](https://tmuxcheatsheet.com/).
+To learn more about Tmux in general, check out the [Tmux GitHub wiki](https://github.com/tmux/tmux/wiki).
+A quick reference sheet can be found at [https://tmuxcheatsheet.com](https://tmuxcheatsheet.com/).

 ### Tmuxinator
-Managing Tmux sessions manually can be exteremly time consuming, so we use tmuxiator to provide a version controlled interface for our robots and simulators.
+Managing Tmux sessions manually can be exteremly time consuming, so we use tmuxinator to provide a version controlled interface for our robots and simulators.
 Basic commands are:

 ```sh
 $ tx list # show configs available to start
 $ tx start <config> # start (or join if already started) a tmuxinator session
 $ tmux ls # Show active all tmux sessions ( not only ones started by tmuxinator )
 $ tx stop <config> # stop a session that is running
 ```

 The MIL configs for tmuxinator are hard linked from `$MIL_REPO/.tmuxinatorConfigs/<name>.yaml` to `~/.config/tmuxinator/<name>.yaml`.
-If you want, you can add personal tmuxinator configs you should add them in `.config/tmuxinator/`.
-If you need to add MIL-wide configs, place them in `.tmuxinatorConfigs`
+If you want to add personal tmuxinator configurations you, should add them in `.config/tmuxinator/`.
+If you want to add MIL-wide configs, place them in `$MIL_REPO/.tmuxinatorConfigs`.

 ## Bash and Zsh